ricvath/useful-mac-utilities/readme.md

 - [Gas Mask](https://github.com/2ndalpha/gasmask) The only host manager you need.
 - [Steven Black Hosts](https://github.com/StevenBlack/hosts) By the way hosts.
 The only host collection you need.
 - [Tunnelblick](https://tunnelblick.net) It provides easy control of OpenVPN client and/or server connections.
+- [LuLu](https://objective-see.com/products/lulu.html) Control the remote server communication of your apps.

 ### Media
 - [Adapter](https://macroplant.com/adapter) Converts Video, Audio and Images.